The Military in Spain: Modernizing Forces for the Future

 Can you tell me about the size of Spain’s military forces?

-This includes members of the Army, Air and Space Force, and Navy.
+As of 2024, Spain’s active military personnel total around 120,000, including service members from the Army, Air and Space Force, and Navy.

-You should also consider the roughly 15,000 members of the Civil Guard, a military force with police duties, when looking at Spain’s total defense capabilities.
+It’s also important to consider the roughly 15,000 members of the Civil Guard, a military force with law enforcement responsibilities, when assessing Spain’s overall defense capacity.

 What kind of budget is allocated for Spain’s defense and military?